Valsorim98/Internship/Diary/README.md

 The device is using COM5 port, Baud Rate - 9600, ID - 1, Parity - None, Word Length - 8, Stop bits - 1, IP address:192.168.1.75, Service port:502, by default.
 I changed the ID address from 1 (default) to 5.

-* Created main.py file to read coils from the controller.
+* Created main.py file to read and write coils from the controller.

 * Researched modbus protocol in details - got the requests and responses by bits and use a decoder to see the function codes, id address, ip address, mac address, port of the device.